-The Pupil Premium is a sum of money the school receives for students who are either in receipt of free school meals or have been eligible in the last six years.
+The Pupil Premium is a sum of money the school receives for students who are either in receipt of free school meals or have been eligible in the last 6 years.
 The school also receives additional funding for any student who is in public care.
 The reason for this funding is that, nationally, the statistics show that Pupil Premium students do less well than their peers in external examinations.
-This pattern is also seen here at KES.
-The aim of this money is to reduce the gap in attainment.
-The percentage of students, at KES, who are eligible for Pupil Premium funding is similar in each year group (around 30% of students).

-- The Average Point Score attained by students eligible for Pupil Premium funding has increased.
+- The attendance of students eligible for Pupil Premium funding has increased.

 Please contact Mrs Helen Baker if you require further information with regards to the interventions in place for students eligible for Pupil Premium funding.

 Examples of interventions for students eligible for Pupil Premium funding:

 - 1-1 and small group tuition for English and Maths.

 - Registration break-out sessions for English, Maths and Science.

 - ‘Wanna be an Entrepreneur’ trip.
 Students worked on a range of entrepreneurial skills including giving motivational talks to a group of peers.